MichaelCastiau/boosted-rev-3d-parts/README.md

 Filament or resin printed is supported.
 Please use a (semi) transparent material.
 Resin printing can give an especially nice look to this part.

 The button of this part is printed within, no separate printing of the button is required.

+**Waterproofing: to waterproof the button, glue a small piece of rubber (like from a balloon) to the underside of the button with superglue.
+Let dry before use**

 ## 3D Printable Battery Casing